 Lots of comparisons get made between wild cooked greens and spinach, plantain and nettles for example, and to an extent I can agree with nettles (I don’t care for plantain leaves).
 Violets are another story.
 After cooking, young violet leaves can get quite tender and soft.
 They’re hands down the best literal approximation of spinach in wild plant form that I’ve tasted.

 Can you eat the flowers?

-Yes!
+Yes, but refer to the caveat regarding some of the other colors above if you’re eating them raw.
 As far as edible flowers go, they have a great smell, but, like most flowers, they’re going to wilt pretty fast, and have a short shelf life.
-There are methods for preserving them to enjoy throughout the year, the most popular being in syrup, or candying by dipping in beaten egg white, dipping in sugar and dehydrating.
+There are methods for preserving them to enjoy throughout the year, the most popular being making violet syrup, or candying by dipping in beaten egg white, dipping in sugar and dehydrating.
 Candied, or very fresh, the make a great garnish for cakes and sweets for special occasions.

 Violet Stem Allergy

 Like a number of wild foods, lily shoots for example, some parts of the plant can cause a mild reaction with some people.
 While I was eating a large amount of these raw, I found, that with violet stems in particular, I’m one of those people.
 I can eat violet leaves raw in salad as much as I like, but eating stems (which are tough anyway) made my throat hot and uncomfortable, a mild sensation that lasted for about 30 minutes.
 I assume more people will have an allergy like this, but considering the fact that violet stems are not very appealing raw, I don’t see much to worry about with them.
 Cooked I can eat the stems just fine.
 This could be due to the amount of saponins in the stems, but I’m speculating a bit there.